hubble reveals creation

 Eskimo Nebula

-In its first glimpse of the heavens following the successful December 1999 servicing mission, the NASA / ESA Hubble Space Telescope has captured a majestic view of a planetary nebula, the glowing remains of a dying, Sun-like star.
+In its first glimpse of the heavens following the successful December 1999 servicing mission, Hubble images by the NASA / ESA Hubble Space Telescope has captured a majestic view of a planetary nebula, the glowing remains of a dying, Sun-like star.

 Find out more